lm3nitro/Projects/New/Network Services NFS.md

 ![Pasted image 20240920113954](https://github.com/user-attachments/assets/cf873900-dcac-4f74-94f9-8c065c02687b)

-In output above I can see the I have the permissions and I am now root!
+In output above I can see the I have the permissions,and I am now root!

 ### Summary: